GitHubGreg/SimpleRestrict/README.txt

 * **Restriction Message:** If a page has permissions assigned, the content will only be visible to users that have one of those same permissions assigned.
 Otherwise, the content will be replaced by a generic message or a custom message which can be defined in the plugin settings using the standard WordPress editor (including the ability to add media and formatting).

+* **Redirect to login:** Instead of a restriction message, you can choose to have users get redirected to the login page.

 == Installation ==